Best Anonymous & Secure Windows VPS Hosting in 2025 – Buy with Crypto, No KYC Needed

-SSL keeps your user’s information secure and helps your website rank on search engines.
+SSL keeps your users’ information secure and helps your website rank on search engines.
 Here’s how to set it up on Nginx.

-The second route is through Let’s Encrypts free SSL/TLS certificate offering.
+The second route is through Let’s Encrypt’s free SSL/TLS certificate offering.
 Let’s Encrypt is a free, non-profit Certificate Authority.
 The relevant part to us, however, is the Electronic Frontier Foundation’s Let’s Encrypt tool, which provides a quick and convenient way to generate and install an SSL certificate on your Nginx server.

-Last but not least, you can use the new SSL tool bundled with easyglobal’s one-click LEMP stack install for an even easier install.
+Last but not least, you can use the new SSL tool bundled with EasyGlobal’s one-click LEMP stack install for an even easier install.

-We’ll of course show you all three routes today.
+We’ll, of course, show you all three routes today.

-Before we start, at a minimum you’ll need:
+Before we start, at a minimum, you’ll need:

 You will need these things regardless of whether you’ll be using certbot or a certificate bundle to configure your SSL on Nginx

-or something along those lines.
+something along those lines.

 The other option is to use cat